ben-allen/locale-extensions/README.md

 ### Example: People with preferences that differ from *all* commonly used locale defaults

 Every commonly used combination of `fw` and `hc` can be used in combination with the value `celsius` for `mu`.
 However, since the only sizable locale that defaults to `fahrenhe` is 'en-US' combinations of preferences involving `fahrenhe` that otherwise differ from the 'en-US' defaults are not guaranteed to be commonly used.
-However, there are a number of people likely to use a browser locale of 'en-US' with preferences that differ from the United States defaults:
+Nevertheless, there are a number of people likely to use a browser locale of 'en-US' with preferences that differ from the United States defaults:

-* People working with organizations (healthcare providers, military agencies, non-U.S. governmental organizations, international NGOs and businesses) that use a 24 hour clock.
+* People working with organizations that use a 24 hour clock.
 * People with social, familial, and cultural ties to regions that use Saturday as the first day of the workweek.
 * People who for reasons of simple personal preference like their calendar to have the first day of the workweek at the left-hand side of their calendars.
 * People not from or in the United States who are nevertheless using 'en-US' as their browser locale.